Shifatullah/ShoeStore/README.md

 This project is under development.

+# Note: Ignore the code files in the repository.
+I am now creating separate respository for each component.

 A test e-commerce application to demonstrate features of various development technologies.

 # Progress so far